waltsims/TUM_Thesis_Template_CSE/README.md

 Your compiled document will be found in the base project directory under main.pdf.

+**Note for IDE:** If you are using an IDE, you may be able to specify the `-shell-escape` flag in its settings or to specify an option specific to your builder in the `main.tex` file.
+For example, this is known to work for the latex-tools package for Atom and Sublime:

+   `% !TEX option = -shell-escape`

 ## Getting Started with LaTeX
  A great resource for learning LaTeX can be found